make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [bedtiming](https://github.com/bedtiming) for assisting with support for Ledkia fan and light controllers.
 - [timlaing](https://github.com/timlaing) for contributing support for ElectriQ EcoSilent 14HPW air conditioners.
 - [Svellem](https://github.com/Svellem) for assisting with support for T5E-WF thermostats.
-- [Aptul9](https://github.com/Aptul9) for assisting with support for Sendo air conditioners.
+- [Aptul9](https://github.com/Aptul9) for assisting with support for Sendo air conditioners, and thanks for the coffee!
 - [dilorenzo1987](https://github.com/dilorenzo1987) for contributing support for Stadler Form Roger purifiers.
 - [fsevilla3](https://github.com/fsevilla3) for contributing support for water_heater entities and Hydrotherm Dynamix/X8 water heaters.
 - [allistermaguire](https://github.com/allistermaguire) for contributing improvements to Saswell C16 thermostats.